mlpre/know-you-player/README.md

     * The software supports Chinese and English, automatically switch according to the system language

+    * Support automatic analysis of Web audio function, and support import player and download

     * It supports most formats of media files.
 Currently, it supports the following formats:

         ```